This article was originally published on The Gospel Coalition

 How about you?
 Does agency have a place in your self-assessment and your inner narrative?
 Another way to ask the same question would be: Are you growing in humility?

 Here are six helpful questions to ask.
 Think of it as an “at-home” humility test.

 1. Am I growing more amazed by grace?

 Paul wrote to the Roman church and said, “I’m eager to preach the gospel to you” (Rom.
 1:15).
 The implication is pretty profound.
 The good news isn’t just for unbelievers, but for every Christian and church too.
 It’s easy for us to lose track of this simple truth.
 Are you able to see your own daily need for Christ’s love and gospel renewal (and not just how the people you lead need it)?
 Are you growing in awareness of how the gospel applies to your own specific sins?
-Are you amazed at Christ’s all-sufficiency to meet you exactly where you’re struggling or hurting?
-Are you expressing gratitude to God for his astounding pardon and power?
+Do you find yourself amazed at Christ’s all-sufficiency to meet you exactly where you’re struggling or hurting?
+And are you expressing gratitude to God for his astounding pardon and power?